 Kaepernick Kneeled After Consulting With a Military Vet

-Boyer told Kaepernick kneeling would be more respectful than sitting during the national anthem.
+Kaepernick discussed the issue with veteran Nate Boyer.
+He told Kaepernick kneeling would be more respectful than sitting during the national anthem.

 I think NPR can be trusted to report this interview accurately